Shopping for microphone stands, but not quite sure what you’re looking for?

 For these types, who use their gear at least on a weekly basis, it makes sense to invest a bit more for some added security, durability, and functionality.

-For example: Very often, cheaper stands is will gradually sag when positioned at extreme angles.
+For example: Very often, cheaper stands will gradually sag when positioned at extreme angles.
 Which is frustrating after you’ve worked so hard to find the exact perfect mic position.

 From experience though, I can say that once you start spending over $50 or so on a microphone stand, it’s much rarer to encounter that issue.